-CAPE CANAVERAL, Fla. - Forty years ago Saturday, no one saw it.
+CAPE CANAVERAL, Fla. - No one saw it.
 No one knew just when it came to life.

 Somewhere beneath the seat of Apollo 1 Commander Gus Grissom, an open wire chafed.
 Insulation was worn and torn.
 The wire, alive with electrical power, lay bare in a thick soup of 100 percent oxygen — one of the most dangerous and corrosive gases known.
 Exposed to an ignition source, it is extremely flammable.